maskarade/Android-Orma/README.md

 Orma has pluggable migration mechanism via the `MigrationEngine` interface.

-The default migration engine is `SchemaDiffMigration`, which handles schema changes by making diff with old and new schemas.
+The default migration engine is `SchemaDiffMigration`, which handles schema changes by making diff with old and new table definitions.

-You can set a custom migration engine to OrmaDatabase builders:
+You can set a custom migration engine to `OrmaDatabase` builders:

 ```java
 class CustomMigrationEngine implements MigrationEngine { ... }